-C3: "In a perfect setting, we'd want to see every school and college has the facility to prescribe contraception, chlamydia tests, give condoms out, pregnancy test at the minimum, as a minimum."
+C3: In a perfect setting, we'd want to see every school and college has the facility to prescribe contraception, chlamydia tests, give condoms out, pregnancy test at the minimum, as a minimum.
+(Sexual health charity staff (interview 3))

-It was argued that to provide meaningful preventative care, on-site services needed staff to offer sexual health and relationship advice, information (e.g. on sexual health, emotional/psycho-social side of sex, mental health, violence/abuse) and counselling.
+It was argued that to provide meaningful, preventative care, on-site services needed staff to offer sexual health and relationships advice, information (eg, on sexual health, emotional/psychosocial side of sex, mental health, violence/abuse) and counselling.

-S26: "I think it's all well and good to give out free condoms...but then are you really dealing with the issue...that doesn't cover things like rape or, when it, when no means no, for some people... there needs to be a level of, you know, 'why' behind it...why they feel the need to go out and have as many relationships as possible, or why they feel the need to put those sexy photographs on Tinder and go off with people they don't know...it's those questions that really need...that they need to answer for themselves with guidance and help in order to ultimately long term protect themselves."
+S26: I think it's all well and good to give out free condoms...but then are you really dealing with the issue...that doesn't cover things like rape or, when it, when no means no, for some people... there needs to be a level of, you know, 'why' behind it...why they feel the need to go out and have as many relationships as possible, or why they feel the need to put those sexy photographs on Tinder and go off with people they don't know...it's those questions that really need...that they need to answer for themselves with guidance and help in order to ultimately long term protect themselves.
+(FE college 2 (Wales), staff focus group 2)

-Similar methods of publicizing on-site services were supported by staff and charity workers, with the addition of repeating publicity information.
+Similar methods of publicising on-site services were supported by staff and charity workers, with the addition of repeating publicity information.
 Staff were willing to be a medium for delivery, but wanted support ensuring messages were clear and consistent.
 They supported the idea of incorporating digital communication into both on-site services and education.